Servicestack F# template. Starting from the Start

 </div>

-Pretty much same as we do in C# projects.
+Pretty much the same as we do in C# projects.

 We are almost done.
-Now we need to tell AppHost to add razor plugin.
-Change code as below
+Now we need to tell AppHost to add the Razor plugin.
+Change the code as below:

 override this.Configure container =